evilcyber.com

 Before You Start

-It is a good idea to get a check-up by your doctor, to make sure everything is a-ok and you are ready to expose your body to this form of stress.
+I know it’s bothersome, but it’s a good idea to visit your doctor.
+He can make sure everything is a-ok and you are ready to expose your body to this form of stress!

-Also keep in mind to ease into working out and to not expect miracles, if this is your first foray into fitness in your life or since the Berlin Wall came down.
+Also keep in mind to ease into working out and to not expect miracles, if this is your first foray into fitness in your life or since Bill Clinton was president.
+You can feel a difference right after the first workout, but visible results take up to six months!

 The Workout Schedule